QuantumPL/site/content/publication/Rand2016/index.md

   and Sernadas; \"A logic for formal verification of quantum programs\" by Yoshihiko Kakutani; and \"Floyd-hoare logic for quantum programs\" by Mingsheng Ying.
 We compare the mathematical foundations of the logics, their underlying languages, and the expressivity of their assertions.
-We also use the languages to verify the Deutsch-Jozsa Algorithm, and discuss their relative usability in practice.'
+We also use the languages to verify the Deutsch--Jozsa Algorithm, and discuss their relative usability in practice.'
 publication: ''
 links: